-As Mueller speaks, Trump attacks, lobs baseless claims
+Trump, allies engage in early crowing over Mueller testimony

-WASHINGTON (AP) — With a barrage of morning tweets, President Donald Trump renewed his efforts Wednesday to undermine the credibility of Robert Mueller as the former special counsel appeared before Congress to lay out the findings of his investigation into the sitting president and possible ties between Trump’s campaign and Russia.
+And the president’s lawyer, Rudy Giuliani, blasted Mueller’s frequent stumbles and calls for questions to be repeated, tweeting the former FBI director was “being destroyed on credibility, knowledge, competence and numerous ‘ahs,’ pauses and excuses like “beyond my purview.”

-Before Mueller even took his seat to testify, the president tweeted nine times about Mueller and his investigation, part of a two-year pattern of attacks in which Trump has made baseless claims about Mueller’s probe and its findings.
+Mueller’s nationally televised appearance on Capitol Hill was long anticipated as a potential inflection point for the presidency, one that could galvanize more House Democrats toward impeachment or help dispel the investigatory cloud that has shadowed the White House for more than two years.
+Ever mindful of the need to spin powerful televised images, Trump and his fellow Republicans unleashed a barrage of tweets that continued a pattern of attacks in which Trump has made baseless claims about Mueller’s probe and its findings.

-Trump in recent days had claimed that he would not watch much, if any, of Wednesday’s highly anticipated nationally televised hearings.
-But his morning tweets made clear that he had his mind focused squarely on the proceedings unfolding at the other end of Pennsylvania Avenue.
+Trump in recent days had claimed that he would not watch much, if any, of the back-to-back hearings.
+But before Mueller even took his seat to testify, the president had tweeted nine times about the investigation, making clear that he had his mind focused squarely on the proceedings unfolding at the other end of Pennsylvania Avenue.

 “So Democrats and others can illegally fabricate a crime, try pinning it on a very innocent President, and when he fights back against this illegal and treasonous attack on our Country, they call It Obstruction?”
-Trump wrote in one tweet.
+Trump wrote in one early tweet.
 “Wrong!
 Why didn’t Robert Mueller investigate the investigators?”

 In fact, the Mueller report did not declare there was no collusion between Russia and the Trump campaign.
 Nor did the special counsel’s report exonerate Trump on the question of whether he obstructed justice.